veliyat/ai-journey-2025/logs/week1_reflections.md

 - [x] First commit & push to GitHub
 - [x] Created test notebook `week1_basics.ipynb` and verified imports
 - [x] Saved screenshot of setup in assets/
+- [x] Created flexible roadmaps and started with contributing to the 1 hour roadmap Week 1

 **What I Learned Today**
 - How to set up a clean Python project environment using venv